 Project Outwild is an engaging multi-media presentation designed to educate, inspire and promote stewardship in our future conservationists- the students of our community.
 Outwild presentations are offered at many venues: schools, churches, civic group meetings, senior centers, community festivals, and private homes.

-“Florida Wildlife” features live animal ambassadors such as raptors, gray and flying squirrels, foxes, snakes, turtles, and skunks.
-Topics covered include natural histories, habitat fragmentation and loss, and each ambassador animal’s success story and fight for survival.
-This program specifically highlights the rehabilitation process and a behind-the-scenes look at the Refuge’s daily operations.
+“Florida Wildlife” features live animal ambassadors such as raptors, flying squirrels, snakes, tortoises, opossums, and skunks.
+Topics covered include natural histories, habitat fragmentation and loss, and human/wildlife conflict resolution.
+It touches on issues that impact marine wildlife including fishing line entanglements, vessel strikes, and pollution.
+This program specifically highlights the rehabilitation process and can feature a presentation with a behind-the-scenes look at the Refuge’s daily operations.